-"So, my projects definitely are to raise my personal standards back in Kenya, because I'm not hoping to go to a care home in England when I'm aged.
-That is largely because that's a conversation we tend to have in our home.
-I know and most Africans have that conversation, even when we meet as Kenyans because we have got a Kenyan Association in this city" (VLK).
+So, my projects definitely are to raise my personal standards back in Kenya, because I'm not hoping to go to a care home in England when I'm aged.
+That is largely because

 Another added, "So, it's one of those things I like, sometimes as you get older, it's nice to be with your own people" (PDZ).
 What we see here are the pull and push factors for some participants to think about the future.
 For instance, the idea of going to a care home in old age is a push factor for some and a rather foreign concept for most of the participants in our study.
-Participants joked about this 'care home' arrangement as they contrasted it with the environments back in their home countries where communal living and care is the norm.
-Others considered the business opportunities in their home countries as a pull factor because with the money they earn and save in UK a lot can be done to prepare for a comfortable retirement in their home countries.
-Although several other participants were still undecided about their future, they still wanted to position themselves in such a way that they were ready either to retire here in the UK or back home.
+Participants joked about this "care home" arrangement as they contrasted it with the environments back in their home countries where communal living and care is the norm.
+Others considered the business opportunities in their home countries as a pull factor because with the money they earn and save in the United Kingdom a lot can be done to prepare for a comfortable retirement in their home countries.
+Although several other participants were still undecided about their future, they still wanted to position themselves in such a way that they were ready either to retire here in the United Kingdom or back home.

-"When I'm older, I won't have to suffer so much.
+When I'm older, I won't have to suffer so much.
 This is what I'm trying to do.
 That's how I look at it.
 There is a likelihood that I will retire back home.
 And I don't want to go there and then start from square one.
 You know, that's when you want to build your house and find some property and you want to settle down.
 And so, I do it along the way.
-But then, when I go there, I don't want to do what I'm doing here [UK]."
+But then, when I go there, I don't want to do what I'm doing here [UK].
 (NK)